Advertiser Disclosure

 The United Club Business card‘s annual fee is going up by 54%.
 In exchange, the card is keeping its United Club membership while also adding the ability to earn an All Access membership after reaching Premier Gold status or spending $50,000 on card purchases in a calendar year.
 The All Access membership allows you to bring 2 adult guests (previously, this was limited to 1) to United Clubs and also visit Star Alliance lounges

 Additionally, you can earn 4 United Club 1-time passes each year if you have both an All Access membership and an authorized user on the card.
+The primary cardholder, an authorized user, or guests traveling with them can use the passes.
 Plus, cardmembers receive a 5,000-mile bonus each year they have this card and a personal United Airlines credit card.

 United Club Boston Logan Lounge bar